Sustainable Transport Research Network

 - ethical - AV decision-making.

-- to understand the nature and impacts of new and emerging transport technologies and modes (eg electric and autonomous vehicles; mobility as a service) by generating robust evidence and high-quality scientific insights
+- to understand the nature and impacts of new and emerging transport technologies and modes (eg electric and autonomous vehicles; alternative fuels, infrastructure, mobility as a service) by generating robust evidence and high-quality scientific insights

 - to disseminate and apply this understanding to real-world contexts, including policy, industry and civil society, in order to help generate innovative solutions for transport systems